-Understanding Autism from an Autistic Point of View at the Edinburgh Anarchist Feminist Book Fair at the Augustine United Church, 21st of July 2018
+Understanding Autism from an Autistic Point of View at the Edinburgh Anarchist Feminist Book Fair, City of Edinburgh Methodist Church, Saturday 29th June 2019

 This is an autism awareness workshop with a difference.
 Designed and delivered by autistic people, it provides an opportunity to hear from those with first-hand experience.This session will explore the concept of neurodiversity (the idea that different cognitive styles are part of natural human variation) and what it means to be in the neurological minority.